A platter of crisp, Cajun-spiced fried green tomatoes is a fitting coda to summer

 1 1/2 cups all-purpose flour

-1 tablespoon plus 1 1/2 teaspoons store-bought or homemade Cajun or Creole seasoning blend (see related recipe)
+1 tablespoon plus 1 1/2 teaspoons store-bought or homemade Cajun or Creole seasoning blend (see related recipe, above)

 1/4 teaspoon cayenne (optional)